 - Personal care, such as bathing, eating, dressing, and toileting

 - Household care, such as cooking, cleaning, laundry, and shopping

 - Health care, such as driving to appointments, managing medicines, and using medical equipment

 Depending on the type of help you need, family or friends may be able to assist you.
 If you need a home health care aid, ask your discharge planner for suggestions.
 You can also search for local programs and services.
 Here are some sites that can help:

-If you will be going to your home or to another's home, your caregiver should plan ahead for your arrival.
-Ask your discharge planner if you will need any special equipment or supplies, such as:
+If you will be going to your home or to another's home, you and your caregiver should plan ahead for your arrival.
+Ask your nurse or discharge planner if you will need any special equipment or supplies, such as: